GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 [org-protocol](https://orgmode.org/manual/Protocols.html) offers a nice possibility to capture URLs along with some selected text from many web-browsers into Emacs [org-mode](https://orgmode.org/).
-But most of the tools you can find out there allow a little control over the process - usually it is only possible to put just plain text into a some hard-coded org file.
+But most of the tools you can find out there allow a little control over the process - usually, it is only possible to put just plain text into some hard-coded org file.
 Below we develop an [UbiquityWE](https://gchristensen.github.io/ubiquitywe/) command which allows to capture org-formatted text under any [headline](https://orgmode.org/manual/Headlines.html) in one of the several